 Mushroom and chive omelette.
 I love an omelette at any time of the day and this was so good.
 It had earthiness from the mushrooms and plenty of heat from fresh green chilli and red chilli powder.

 Coffee chocolate walnut challah.
 Such a stunning bread.
 So delicious!
 But with espresso powder, chocolate and walnuts, how could it fail to be anything less than gorgeous?

 Coconut cardamom granola with saffron infused yoghurt.
 Except I used cinnamon in place of cardamom.
 I just love cinnamon in my granola.

 This granola is a keeper recipe – oats, sesame seeds and almonds covered in coconut oil and maple syrup, then cashews, coconut flakes and cranberries are mixed through to create one of the best granolas I’ve ever had.

 Masala and meatballs really is a beautiful book.
 If, like myself, you visit Asha’s blog and fall in love with it you will definitely love the book!

-I was not asked to write a review for Masala and Meatballs – I just love the book!
-I purchased my own copy.
+I was not asked to write a review for Masala and Meatballs – I purchased my own copy.